-A short poem I wrote to express how I feel right now, in the face of extended city lockdown and prolonged quarantine life that millions of people in the New York City are experiencing.
+A short poem I wrote to express how I feel right now, in the face of extended city lockdown and lengthy quarantine that millions of people in the New York City are going through.
 English translation is here.

 April 6, 2020 | Curating on online exhibition

 IMMEMORY: On COVID-19 is live at www.covid-immemory.com.
 Excited to launch an online exhibition aimed at co-curating with the public meaningful pieces that reflect thoughtfully on this unprecedented crisis.

 Many of the issues unmasked by the current COVID-19 outbreak will remain with us throughout the 21st century.
 To name one, it’s becoming clear that our failures to understand other people and cultures’ perspectives are exacerbating prejudice and leading to catastrophic decisions.
 As the current COVID-19 outbreak is rapidly and profoundly shaking up the world, art remains a vital force to document history and above all, to cultivate empathy across cultures and ideologies.

 Extreme situations emphasize the good and bad of humanities.
 I’m developing an online exhibition, “On COVID-19: IMMEMORY”, a collection of born-digital creations, memos, ideas, media posts, and fragments of our everyday life responding directly to the COVID-19 outbreak.
 The project aims to facilitate sharing of what we are living through and how we feel in the midst of this unprecedented moment.